 - Washing Machine

 About this PropertyDunes House

-Adore life at the beach at 101 Dune Lane!
-This home has marvelous vistas of the beach and the Atlantic Sea.
-The open living space on the second floor has living, dining, and a completely-supplied kitchen that all look out to the Atlantic.
+Appreciate life at the beach at 101 Dune Lane!
+This home has spectacular vistas of the beach and the Atlantic Sea.
+The open living space on the second floor has living, dining, and a thoroughly-supplied kitchen that all look out to the Atlantic.
 Relish a cookout on the sizable outdoor space off of the second floor or relax in the screened-in porch.
 The first floor has a second living area leading out to pool and spa can be heated.
 Surf and sand are a few steps away using the beach path next to the home.

 What's close by:

 The freshly updated Coligny Beach Park area provides benches, swings, bathrooms, and changing rooms for beachgoers.
 Just a mile down the coast, the Coligny Plaza Shopping Center has been an island favorite for over 35 years.
 Here you'll find over 100 stores, beach stores, novelty stores, coffee stores, and delicious island cuisine in one central location.
 For the active vacationer, this rental is readily close to numerous golf courses, while the Sea Pines Forest Preserve, offering walking paths, boat tours, and a unique archaeological site, is just a little over three miles from your front door.

 This unit is managed by Vacasa South Carolina LLC.

 If you are bringing a dog on your trip, the nightly pet fee is already included in your quote when selecting 'Yes' to dogs and cats.
 If you would like to add more dogs, please contact us.
 The $20 nightly fee will apply for each additional dog.